 Liquid staking your SOL to mSOL is, in essence, the same operation as staking your SOL tokens.
 Since mSOL price (against SOL) is only impacted by staking rewards and nothing else, mSOL is not a speculative yield (when going from SOL to mSOL) but rather a way to diversify your stake and spread it across multiple validators in the Marinade stake pool, instead of locking your tokens into a single validator.

 mSOL is only a token representing a staked position, which should not make it different from a staking operation regarding tax laws.
 Nonetheless, you should consult your local jurisdiction for tax clarity involving various cryptocurrencies.

 In our opinion, liquid staking shines in solving the protocol design problems of PoS networks:

-With a fully liquid derivative token, users can freely participate in DeFi and generate another layer of rewards on top of staking yields.
+With a fully liquid staking token, users can freely participate in DeFi and generate another layer of rewards on top of staking yields.
 Users don’t have to choose between staking or depositing their liquidity into an AMM, lending protocol, etc. They can do both!